furrowb/ansible-dev-env/README.md

 ### ZSH

 ZSH (z-shell) is a replacement shell for bash.
-It provides many quality of life improvements for developers and is a tool I recommend for any Unix developers.
+It provides many quality of life improvements for developers and is a tool I recommend for any Unix developer.

 ### Oh-My-ZSH